microsoft/WinUI-Gallery/README.md

 Shows all of the XAML controls in an interactive format.
 This app is the interactive companion to the [Fluent Design Guidelines](https://docs.microsoft.com/windows/uwp/design/basics/) and shows the usage of both UWP Xaml APIs and [Windows UI Toolkit](https://docs.microsoft.com/uwp/toolkits/winui/) APIs.

-This sample shows how to:
+The XAML Controls Gallery shows how to:

 - **Specify XAML controls in markup:** Each control page shows the markup used to create each example.
 - **Use the Microsoft.UI.Xaml (WinUI) Library:** The app includes the latest WinUI NuGet package and shows how to use the [Windows UI Toolkit](https://docs.microsoft.com/uwp/toolkits/winui/) controls like NavigationView, SwipeControl, and more.